Edchja/cheat-sheet/linux/configuration.md

 With the `User` keyword, it is possible to set a username which will be used to log into a server.
 It can simplify the use of multiple usernames like _root_, _non-root-users_, etc. With that, you don't need to pass the username on the command line.

 Last but not least, the `IdentityFile` keyword.
-That keyword specifies a file from which the user's **private key** is read when using public key authentication.
+That keyword specifies a file from which the user's **private key** is read when using _public key authentication_.